 Understanding Netflix's Unusual Options Activity

-On Tuesday, shares of Netflix (NASDAQ:NFLX) saw unusual options activity.
-After the option alert, the stock price moved down to $530.16.
+Shares of Netflix (NASDAQ:NFLX) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $532.73.

 - Trade Type: CALL